-Whether you’re looking to pay down debt, save on fees or cut down on interest costs, compare some of the cheapest credit card offers* on the Australian market.
+Whether you want to clear your debt, save on fees or cut down on interest costs, compare some of the cheapest credit card offers* in Australia.

 How to compare the cheapest credit cards* in Australia

 The cheapest credit card for you will depend on how you plan to use it.
 For example, if you want to pay off an existing balance over time, a card with a 0% promotional balance transfer interest rate might be the cheapest option.
 If you hardly ever use your credit card or always pay your balance in full, it might be less expensive to get a card with a $0 annual fee.
 If you're travelling overseas or shopping online, a card 0% foreign fees could help you avoid hefty conversion fees.
 Or if you're using your card for purchases, you could opt for a card with a low or 0% interest rate on purchases or a card that offers interest-free days when you pay your balance in full.
 From 0% balance transfer deals to no annual fee cards, you can compare different types of credit cards to find the right one for you below.

 Credit cards with low or 0% interest rates

 If you don't think you can pay off your balance by the statement due date and you regularly carry a balance from month to month, you can compare cards with 0% promotional purchase rates or low standard variable rates of interest.
 If the card has a 0% purchase rate, it'll usually only apply for a promotional period (which can often vary between 3 to 12 months).
 After the introductory period ends, the standard purchase rate will apply to any remaining balances.